Adjuntor/shiva/README.md

 cd shiva
 pip install --no-cache-dir -r requirements.txt
 ```
-Edit the config.py with the correct values.
+Edit the config.py with the correct values and delete cog folders of the ones you don't need.
 Run the bot.
 ```
 python3 main.py